AppFormer/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-wildfly/README.md

 * The users management services implementations are provided by class `org.uberfire.ext.security.management.wildfly.cli.WildflyCLIUserManagementService`.
 * The concrete users management service implementation is provided by class `org.uberfire.ext.security.management.wildfly.cli.WildflyUserPropertiesCLIManager`, that **binds the Wildfly / EAP users for the given realm into application users**.
-* The concrete roles management service implementation is provided by class `org.uberfire.ext.security.management.wildfly.cli.WildflyGroupPropertiesCLIManager`, that **binds the Wildfly / EAP roles for the given realm into application groups or roles**.
+* The concrete group management service implementation is provided by class `org.uberfire.ext.security.management.wildfly.cli.WildflyGroupPropertiesCLIManager`, that **binds the Wildfly / EAP roles for the given realm into application groups**.
+* About the role management service, as both Wildfly/EAP realms does not have support for both groups and roles, application roles are the ones statically defined in the workbench via the `org.uberfire.ext.security.server.RolesRegistry`.

 Installation notes
 ------------------